Background Image for Header:

 It is the practice of the WVU Foundation to transfer ownership of gift in kind assets to WVU unless directed otherwise by the donor and WVU.

-How to give a gift in kind
+How to donate a gift in kind

 - The asset must be placed in the physical possession of WVU or the WVU Foundation.